Thornburgh House: Heritage listing

 Thornburgh House was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Thornburgh, constructed in 1890 as a home for mining magnate E.H.T.
 Plant, demonstrates the fluctuations in fortune attendant upon goldfields and the ways in which some depleted fields were able to create new economic lives through different ventures.
 Charters Towers was an extraordinarily rich goldfield and Thornburgh, as a large and opulent villa, was a product of the towns richest era when many high quality buildings were constructed.
 As an important boarding school in the north it demonstrates the way in which redundant buildings and the well developed infrastructure of Charters Towers allowed the town to find a new role as an educational centre.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Although Thornburgh has undergone some modifications for use as a school, it is still a good example of a high quality, well detailed and fashionable villa of its era and was designed by one of North Queensland 's leading architectural firms.

 The place is important because of its aesthetic significance.

-It's aesthetic qualities were much admired when it was new and it is still well liked in both form and detail by the community.
+Its aesthetic qualities were much admired when it was new and it is still well liked in both form and detail by the community.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Since its inception the college has set high standards and has become one of the leading boarding schools in North Queensland.
 It has strong connections with the Presbyterian and Methodist Churches, the community of Charters Towers and the very many people who taught or who were educated there.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Thornburgh House as a home is associated with the life and work of Edmund Plant, an important figure in mining in Charters Towers.
 As an educational institution, it is particularly associated with the life and works of the Reverend Robert Bacon, who established the school, and the first two principals, Mr J.F.
 Ward and Miss J.E.
 Bullow, both endowed with the rare combination of scholastic gifts and organisational ability and to whom the subsequent high reputation of the school owed much.